organisciak/dissertation/document/6_subjective.md

 worker weighting, and cross-validation.

 Taste-matching is more robust to scaling on-demand tasks to large numbers of requesters or many workers.
-This is because taste-grokking contributions are explicitly conditioned on the requester, while workers contributing tasks in their own style or opinions can be reused for new requesters, and for modelling person-types.
+This is because taste-grokking contributions are explicitly conditioned on the requester, while workers contributing tasks in their own style or opinions can be reused for new requesters, and for modeling person-types.
 Scaling worker counts to large numbers of workers provided better improvements with taste-matching, almost monotonically improving with each additional worker.

 Taste-matching at scale bridges the protocol to its conceptual antecedent: collaborative filtering.